 Note: completion of both courses within 24 (twenty-four) months is compulsory to meet the National Mediator Accreditation conditions.Read more

 The Federal Attorney-General’s Department manages accreditation for Family Dispute Resolution Practitioners (FDRP).
 The DRC suite of short courses meet the training and competency requirements equivalent to the compulsory units of the Graduate Diploma of Family Dispute Resolution (CHC81115).
 On completion of the four DRC Short Courses and supervised practice, or the Graduate Certificate in Family Dispute Resolution, students may make an application to the Federal Attorney-General’s Department for FDRP accreditation.
 Please note, completion of the DRC short courses or the Graduate Certificate in Family Dispute Resolution will only make the student eligible to be accredited by the Federal Attorney-General’s Department as a FDRP provided they have:

 - an undergraduate degree or higher qualification in Psychology, Social Work, Law, Conflict Management, Dispute Resolution, Family Law Mediation or equivalent; or

-- They held accreditation under the National Mediator Accreditation System (NMAS); or
+- current accreditation under the National Mediator Accreditation System (NMAS).

 Students with concerns about their eligibility to be accredited as an FDRP should contact the Attorney-General’s Practitioner Accreditation Unit directly.

 Important information for FDRP training courses – Prior to 2017